 Y'know things that are all the rage?
 Blogs.
-Everyone has one; or at least had one before Facebook, Twitter and Google+ diluted the realtime pool.
+Everyone has one; or at least had one before Facebook, Twitter et al diluted the realtime pool.

-Since I'm nu-old skool — and watching endless streams of people copying and pasting the same thing to each other has no long-term value — I figured why not make a blog?
+Since I'm nu-old skool — and watching endless streams of people retweeting the decades old picture of that cat with the lime on its head using bit.ly links bores me — I figured why not make a blog?
 The main difference here compared with other people's blogs is that instead of being limited to one topic, you get a little slice of everything all mashed up.
-Txt spk iz da bom.
+Now Im dahn wiv da yoof.

 All the political parties are in turmoil after the EU referendum result.
 Nobody has a plan.
 Nobody wants to deal with it.
 Fine, I’ll do it then.